voedger/voedger-kb/writing-guidelines.md

 Correct examples:

-- This guide describes locking and row versioning mechanisms the **Database Engine** uses to ensure the integrity of each transaction and provides information on how applications can control transactions efficiently
+- This guide describes locking and row versioning mechanisms the **Database Engine** uses to ensure the integrity of each transaction
 - **AppWorkspaces** are created by the system when an **Application** is deployed to a **Cluster**

 Incorrect examples:

-- This guide describes locking and row versioning mechanisms the **database engine** uses... *(Incorrect: "Database Engine" must be capitalized.)*
+- This guide describes locking and row versioning mechanisms the **database engine** uses... *(Incorrect: "Database Engine" must be capitalized)*
+- **App workspaces** are created by the system... *(Incorrect: "AppWorkspaces" is the correct term)*

 Industry examples of technical term capitalization: